Where to Find the Best Easter Treats & Hot Cross Buns in Tasmania

 Manubread

-Launceston bakery Manubread regularly sells out of its hot cross buns, offering two types: regular and gourmet, the latter being packed with even more fruit, nuts and spices.
-On top of that, the gourmet version is made with a viennois dough – a soft, French-style milk bread that takes these buns to another level.
+Launceston bakery Manubread regularly sells out of its hot cross buns, offering two varieties: regular and gourmet, with the latter packed with even more fruit, nuts and spice.
+Better still, the gourmet version is made with a viennois dough, a soft, French-style milk bread that takes these buns to another level.

 215 Invermay Road, Invermay